 The No Fire Today Remix is most apposite an example of how remix works as a creative strategy of reusing found material.

-No Fire Today Remix demonstrates the creative possibility that accessible and user-friendly digital sampling and mixing tools afford to people who would otherwise never be able to author something.
+No Fire Today Remix demonstrates the creative possibilities that accessible and user-friendly digital sampling and mixing tools afford to people who would otherwise be excluded from active participation in culture.